w3c/wcag3/guidelines/groups/error-handling/correct-errors/error-location.md

 type: supplemental
 ---

-Error notifications are visually collocated with the item in error.
+Error notifications are visually collocated with the :term[item] in error.